rahulj51/miles2code.github.io/_posts/2020-12-05-manager-feedback.markdown

 - As a team, we celebrate diversity and take pride in it.
 - My manager respects me as a human.
 - My manager respects my coworkers as humans.
-- If a coworker made me uncomfortable, I would feel comfortable to talk to my manager, irrespective of who that coworker was.
+- If a coworker made me uncomfortable, I would not hesitate to talk to my manager, irrespective of who that coworker was.
+- If my manager made me uncomfortable, I would not hesitate to escalate this to their manager.

 ### Management